 1. RORE

-The RORE tab within the RFPR pack expresses the Return on Regulated Equity based on both notional gearing and actual gearing, as well as showing the monetary value of performance for each year of RIIO-1.
+The RORE tab within the RFPR pack expresses the Return on Regulated Equity based on both notional gearing and actual gearing, as well as showing the monetary value of performance for each year of RIIO-GD1 in constant prices.